Shane Wiedt

-Shane Wiedt (born July 19, 1995) is an American soccer player who plays as a defender for Detroit City in the USL Championship.
+Shane Wiedt (born July 19, 1995) is a retired American soccer player who played as a defender and spent most of his career on various teams in the USL Championship.

 Career

 College

 Wiedt began playing college soccer at the University of Akron in 2014, which he redshirted, but completed three seasons with Akron before transferring to the University of Pittsburgh in 2018 for his final college season.

 During college, Wiedt appeared in the National Premier Soccer League with Erie Commodores in 2017.
 Following college in 2019, Wiedt also played with NPSL side Virginia Beach City.

 Professional

 On August 9, 2019, Wiedt signed for USL Championship side Loudoun United.
 He made his professional debut on September 7, starting in a 5–1 loss to Hartford Athletic.

 On April 29, 2021, it was announced Wiedt had signed with USL Championship side Pittsburgh Riverhounds on a 1-year deal.

 Wiedt joined USL Championship side Sacramento Republic on a one-year deal on January 12, 2023.

 Wiedt signed with Detroit City on December 5, 2024.